HeroRickyGAMES/PRAOSP-MODS/README.md

 PRAOSP-MORE-QSTILES-SETTINGSMOD
 ===========

-Para pegar todas as modificações da PRAOSP
+Para pegar as modificações do QSTILES